Editor’s Note: This blog was originally published in February 2020. It has been updated to include the latest information.

 - Autoscaling is built in.

-- Availability and fault tolerance is managed by the cloud provider.
+- Availability and fault tolerance are managed by the cloud provider.

-FaaS (Function as a Service): FaaS is the development platform for a serverless approach.
-It is similar to Platform as a Service (PaaS) but allows for more granularity.
+Function as a Service: Function as a Service (FaaS) is the development platform for a serverless approach.
+It’s similar to Platform as a Service (PaaS) but allows for more granularity.
 With PaaS, an application is deployed and scaled as a whole unit.
-By contrast, FaaS allows developers to break applications up into individual functions or modules that scale automatically upon demand.
+In contrast, FaaS allows developers to break applications up into individual functions or modules that scale automatically.
 Functions are small pieces of code often designed to run on demand for short periods of time.
-This approach is useful for supporting event-driven workloads such as those that arise in the internet of things (IoT).
+This approach is useful for supporting event-driven workloads such as those that arise in the Internet of Things (IoT).